-Title

-Title description

-Seg 1

-Segment 1 header

-Net 1

-Network 1 header

-Network 1 header
+Title<delimiter> Title description<delimiter> Seg 1<delimiter> Segment 1 header<delimiter> Net 1<delimiter> Network 1 header<delimiter>

 Headers that contain newline, double quote characters, commas, or other special characters are surrounded by double quotes inside the delimiters.
 Headers that do not contain any of these characters contain no double quotes and are only separated by their delimiters.
 Headers that break across multiple lines are also separated into their own delimited values: